Li Auto: History

 Li Auto unveiled its first model named the Li One in April 2019, with production beginning in November of the same year.
 It is a range-extended electric SUV powered by a combination of a 1.2-litre three-cylinder turbocharged engine, and a 40 kWh lithium-ion battery.
 Production was done at its Changzhou factory, with deliveries of the vehicle commencing in early 2020.

-In July 2020, Li Auto made its debut on the Nasdaq stock market under the stock code "LI," raising USD 1.1 billion in its initial round of financing.
+In July 2020, Li Auto made its debut on the Nasdaq stock market under the stock code "LI," raising US$1.1 billion in its initial round of financing.
 Investors of the company include Meituan and Source Code Capital.
 Despite strong sales and significant popularity in the Chinese market, the company encountered difficulties in securing sufficient investment during its first year on the stock exchange, closing at only 70% of the anticipated value for its initial financing round.

 In October 2021, Li Auto started the construction of its second plant in Shunyi District in Beijing.
 This site was previously owned by Beijing Hyundai but was sold to Li Auto due to a prolonged decline in Beijing Hyundai's sales.

 In 2022, Li Auto underwent a comprehensive portfolio overhaul, introducing a new design language and expanding its model lineup from the existing Li One SUV to include three entirely new models.
 The flagship Li L9 made its debut in March, followed by the L8, a shortened variant, and the L7, a smaller version without a third row of seats, presented in September.
 During the same month, Li Auto made the decision to cease production of the Li One in October 2022, which generated a negative reaction from recent buyers of the SUV.